DapaLMS1/Duty-of-care/readme.md

 Tailwind CSS: Modern utility-first CSS framework for styling and responsive design.

 Vanilla JavaScript: Used minimally for handling the card flip interaction.

+AI: Gemini generates a response to the definition on the reverse of the card.

 🚀 Usage
 Since this project consists of a single HTML file, no complex build process is required.